Maghnie/docs/developers/api-documentation/guides-and-tutorials/administration.md

 }
 ```

 In order to view the stored personal details of a user, query them via `GET /v2/user`.
-Of course, a user is only able to see its own details.
+Of course, a user is only able to see their own details.
 How to use this endpoint is already explained in [get company](administration.md#get-company).
 The personal details are returned in the `"user"` filed.

 {% hint style="info" %}
 You may have noticed that this call did not require the user's id, unlike the `PUT /v2/project/{project_id}` endpoint which required the project's id as a path parameter.
 The reason is that users can only modify themselves.
 Which user to modify is thus already implied by the identity of the user that logs in.